Skip navigation

 Image of Graham Wynn for Bio Section

-A professor of theoretical astrophysics, Graham’s research is focused on the study of astrophysical accretion.
+Graham's research focuses on the study of astrophysical accretion.
 Accretion flows are prevalent throughout the Universe and play a pivotal role in star and planet formation as well as powering some of the most energetic astrophysical phenomena.
-Recent research topics include accretion disc physics, interacting binary stars, gamma-ray bursts, exoplanets and cool dwarfs, and cosmological feedback processes.
-Graham has published over 80 peer-reviewed articles and has been principle or co-investigator on over £10M of research grants.
+He has published over 80 papers in peer-reviewed international journals, with around 3000 citations (> 760 normalized citations).
+His active research areas include accretion disc physics, binary stars, gamma-ray bursts, exoplanets, and cool dwarfs.
+Graham has received significant research council funding during his career and has supervised 11 postgraduate students to successful PhD completion as primary supervisor.

 Contact the Pro Vice-Chancellor (Education)